xuanyuanstar/vdif2psrfits/README.md

-#Start with config/, put cfitsio.m4 and a few other files in
+#Start with config/, put cfitsio.m4 and a few other files in it

 #Create configure based on configure.ac, grap more files into config/
 ./bootstrap